 If you think of a bed frame with wooden supports going across, this is a similar image to what you see when footings are placed before a foundation is poured.

-They act like braces, or the sleepers on a railway track.
-Without them, your foundation could not support the house efficiently and over time it would crack due to settling.
+They act like braces or sleepers on a railway track.
+Without them, your foundation could not support the house efficiently, and over time, the foundation would crack due to settling.

 Types of Footings

 There are primarily two types of footings that can be installed, continuous or pad footings.

 Continuous footings extend the entire length of the foundation and protrude beyond the sides to form a wider base and distribute the load of a wall to the soil below.